 - Machine must always be switched off.

-- Machine must be raised.
+- The PTO shaft disconnected.

+- Machine must be raised and placed into a central position, 160 models are transported horizontally and 190 & 225 models are transported vertically.

+- Close the lock tap on hydraulic ram.

-- Speed must be kept to a minimum especially on bumpy roads or terrain.
+- Speed kept to a minimum especially on bumpy roads or terrain.

-- Always abide with local laws and road regulations.
+- Local laws and road regulations respected.

-- Be aware of the machines width.
+- Awareness of the machines width.